-Woodburning is probably the oldest heating method.
-After inventing hugely sophisticated systems over the last hundred years, we now find ourselves going back to basics and finding that the simplest is the best.
-I’m building a house, and in it I’m going to be installing a woodburning stove.
-I’ve been wondering whether that’s the best heating system possible, both from an economic and ecological point of view.
+Wood is the oldest method of heating, but after inventing hugely sophisticated systems over the last hundred years, we now find ourselves going back to basics and seeing that the simplest is the best.
+I’m building a house, and in it, I will be installing a wood-burning stove.
+I’ve been wondering whether that’s the best system possible, both from an economic and eco-conscious point of view.

-A Doomsday view?
-False, perhaps, since we will be able to invent new methods to add to the existing and emerging ones.
-But there will be limits to population growth, not set by politics but by the natural order itself which will limit population by the limits of energy available, whether in the form of heat and light, food, clothing, transport, or materials.
-We will be obliged to recycle, it is just a question of when and how much and how quickly we will understand the need.
+False, perhaps, since we will be able to invent new methods to add to the emerging ones.
+But population will level off not due to politics but by a natural order, by the limits of available heat and light energy, food, clothing, transport, or materials.
+We will be obliged to recycle.
+It is just a question of when and how much and how quickly we will understand the need.

 The odd thing is that we have spent so long trying to distance ourselves from our past, that we have hardly noticed the full circle coming around.
 We burnt wood in our medieval times; we didn’t have the sense or the technology to insulate them properly to minimise the needs for fuel.